19.5. Kafka Command-Line Tools

 The --from-beginning argument can be used to start reading the Kafka topic from the start.
 Otherwise, only new messages that are sent after this command is invoked will be read.

 This command will migrate schema metadata out of Zookeeper.
-For additional information, see Zookeeper-less Usage.
+For additional information, see Migration from Zookeeper.

 Argument